Supersingular irreducible symplectic varieties

-Exactly as in Lemma \ref{lemma:ConditionStar}, we do not have to worry about the numerical condition on the ample line bundle $H$ in Proposition \ref{msheaf:ab}, if the abelian surface is supersingular: \begin{lemma} Let $A$ be a supersingular abelian surface defined over an algebraically closed field of characteristic $p>0$.
-If $v\in \tilde{H}(A)$ is coprime to $p$, then any ample line bundle $H$ satisfies the numerical condition \eqref{eqn:GCD3}; hence is general with respect to $v$. \end{lemma}
+By the same argument as in Lemma \ref{lemma:ConditionStar}, we can always reduce to the case where the polarization is general with respect to the Mukai vector, if the abelian surface is supersingular: \begin{lemma} Let $A$ be a supersingular abelian surface defined over an algebraically closed field of characteristic $p>0$.
+If $v\in \tilde{H}(A)$ is coprime to $p$, then for any ample line bundle $H$, by performing a derived equivalence of tensoring with a line bundle, we have $\gcd(r, c_1\cdot H , s )=1$; hence $H$ is general with respect to $v$. \end{lemma}

 \begin{theorem}[{\cite[Theorem 0.2.11]{MMY11}}] Let $k$ be an algebraically closed field of characteristic $p>0$.
 Let $A$ be a supersingular abelian surface over $k$.
 Let $v\in \tilde{H}(A)$ be a Mukai vector which is coprime to $p$.
 Let $H$ and $H'$ be two ample line bundles on $A$.
 Then $M_H(A,v)$ is quasi-liftably birational to $M_{H'}(A,v)$. \end{theorem}